Before you Start

 You can switch between Pages from the Layers Panel on the left-hand side of the Editor.
 Learn more about viewing Pages in our Layers Panel article.

 When you import your Sketch files into Figma, any "Symbols" included in the Sketch file will be converted to Figma Components.
-The Symbols page in the Sketch file will be imported into Figma as a page named Symbols that contains your Master Components.
+The Symbols page in the Sketch file will be imported into Figma as a page named Symbols that contains your main Components.

 If you're on the Figma Professional plan, these Components can then be published to your Team Library.
 This allows you to reuse those elements across multiple designs.